daskeyboard/daskeyboard-applet--pomodoro-plus-plus/README.md

 # Pomodoro++ – Das Keyboard Applet

+This applet's source code can be found [here](https://github.com/daskeyboard/daskeyboard-applet--pomodoro-plus-plus).

 Stay productive with a simple, visual work/break timer that runs directly on your Das Keyboard Q.
 The applet uses color-coded lighting to show whether it’s time to focus or time to rest.# Q Applet: Pomodoro++

 A flexible work/break timer inspired by the Pomodoro Technique but fully customizable to your own rhythm.

 ## 🧠 What Is Pomodoro++?

 This applet helps structure your day using alternating periods of work and rest.
 It’s inspired by techniques like Pomodoro but gives you the freedom to set your **own durations**.

 Whether you prefer 25/5, 60/20, or something custom your keyboard will guide your rhythm without distractions.